Fantasy Grounds - Port Forwarding - Transparent Op

 Amazon Web Services

-AWS provides cloud hosting services at the IaaS (Infrastructure as a Service) level.
-Leading rivals in that area include the Google Compute Engine and Microsoft Azure offers.
+provides cloud hosting services at the IaaS (Infrastructure as a Service) level.
+Leading rivals in that area include the and offers.

 I won't go into the war between these competitors (and others).
 Being an AWS user since 2014, I am proficient enough with the AWS platform to design a reliable and secure "end-user" setup.
 Competing offers can provide the equivalent of what I'll show here but I'm not proficient enough with them...